 Plagiarism today has become a serious problem worldwide.
 Whether it is college students buying written assignments or authors stealing words or ideas plagiarism is everywhere.
 Despite the laws and regulations against it, the stigmatic problem is increasing at a warp speed instead of decreasing.

-In the academic context copying someone’s work or ideas is strictly condemned but this is not the case in the non academic or real work environment.
+In the academic context copying someone’s work or ideas are strictly condemned, but this is not the case in the non academic or a real work environment.
 Ghostwriting, honorary authorship and bureaucratic authorship are daily routine practices.

 When movie stars or bureaucratic officers deliver speeches or write books that is not their actual work.
-Instead, get it written from hired people and subordinates.
-This is also plagiarism which goes unattended and unnoticed.
+Instead, get it written from hiring people and subordinates.
+This is also plagiarism, which goes unattended and unnoticed.

 Actions that are considered as plagiarism can be summarized as follows:

-• Putting your name on someone else’s paraphrasing—even if it is simple paraphrasing work done by someone, you are not allowed to copy it.
+Even if it is a simple paraphrasing work done by someone, you are not allowed to copy it.

-• Recreating your own old content—this isn’t regulated by laws but is considered a bad practice at college level.
+This isn’t regulated by laws, but is considered a bad practice at the college level.
 Students do it to merely extend their new assignments and papers.